Menu

 BEST FOR: Short walks; swimming in the gorge; camping

-Compared to some other national parks in the Queensland Outback, Porcupine Gorge is positively tiny.
+Compared to some massive national parks scattered across the Queensland Outback, Porcupine Gorge is positively tiny.

-But it makes up for it with beautiful swimming spots, a very photogenic Pyramid Rock and sweeping vistas over the gorge from the lookouts.
+What it lacks in size, it more than makes up for it with beautiful swimming holes, the extremely photogenic Pyramid Rock, and sweeping vistas from the canyon lookouts.

-You could literally spend hours exploring the gorge, or just hang out in your campsite.
-While not offering much shade, the camping area is still pretty pleasant.
+You could literally spend hours down in the gorge exploring the rock formations, or just hang out in your campsite.
+While the camping area doesn’t offer much shade, it’s still a pretty pleasant spot to set up your tent for a couple of days.

 LOCATION: Northwest Queensland, ~320km north of Mount Isa (2,100km from Brisbane)